camaraproject/Governance/documentation/API-Onboarding-and-Lifecycle.md

 ## Unified Clean-up Process for Inactive Onboarding Trackers and Repositories

 ### Purpose and Applicability
-To maintain clarity and relevance in the [CAMARA API overview list](https://github.com/camaraproject/APIBacklog/blob/main/documentation/APIbacklog.md), this unified clean-up mechanism applies to all contributions that become inactive after onboarding approval — including onboarding trackers, Sandbox, Incubating, or Graduated repositories.
+To maintain project health and ensure efficient use of CAMARA resources, this unified clean-up process defines clear criteria and procedures for archiving of all repository types after onboarding approval — including onboarding trackers, Sandbox, Incubating, and Graduated repositories — when they show persistent inactivity.

 The process extends the *frozen status* logic used for API Proposals to cover all subsequent stages of the lifecycle, ensuring traceability, reversibility, and low governance overhead.

 ### Review Cadence and Governance Flow
 - Reviews are triggered **twice per year**, after each **meta-release cycle**.
 - The **API Backlog Working Group** conducts the review and notifies the responsible codeowners and maintainers via GitHub comment.
-- Contributors have a **4-week window** to provide updates, demonstrate progress, or transfer ownership to another CAMARA member.
+- Responsible parties have a **4-week window** to provide updates, demonstrate progress, or transfer ownership to another CAMARA member.
 - **TSC involvement** is required before any archival:
   - **Phase A–B:** TSC is informed and may confirm archival.
   - **Phase C–D:** TSC must formally approve archival.